The 30 Best Halloween Costumes for Families

 Food-themed costumes are always a big hit, and this adorable barbecue bunch from My Friend Betty Says has a costume idea that’s good enough to eat!
 First, dress the little ones in these super-cute hot dog and burger costumes.
 If your spouse is a good sport, go full-out with these ketchup and mustard costumes; if you’d rather your cute kiddos get all the attention, these “Ketchup” and “Mustard” shirts will do, too.
-Here are some more ingenious Halloween costumes you can put together last-minute.
+Plus, check out some fun Halloween costumes for kids anyone can DIY.

 Ice Ice Baby

 If you have a new little one in your family, this costume is a hilariously punny way to introduce him or her to Halloween—and you don’t even have to dress Baby up!
 All you have to do is cut arm-holes in two empty ten-pound ice bags and stuff them with tissue paper or other clear trash bags to make it look like they’re filled with ice.
 Just make sure the word “Ice” is visible on both bags!
 Wear some shades, too, if you so desire (bonus points for putting tiny shades on Baby!).
 And if you really want to spruce it up and ensure everyone is in on the joke, add some lyrics from the Vanilla Ice tune here and there, like this family on The Thinking Closet did.
 Or just keep it simple and let the costume speak for itself.
 Here are some more of the best punny Halloween costumes to try this year.